OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/uniquerecords-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **UniqueRecords** property to specify whether to return only unique records based on all fields in the underlying data source, not just those fields present in the query itself.
+Use the **UniqueRecords** property to specify whether to return only unique records based on all fields in the underlying data source, not just those fields present in the query itself.

 > [!NOTE]
 > The **UniqueRecords** property applies only to append and make-table action queries and select queries.